xiaoshuiz/TelLoginWithAsynTask/README.md

 # TelLoginWithAsynTask
-<h2 >A demo of login completed with path,asyncTask and Okhttp3 </h2>
+<h2 >An android demo of login completed with path,asyncTask and Okhttp3 </h2>